bcc-code/bcc-design-documentation/docs/components/contributing.md

 #### Styling
 ##### Don't use `<style>` in an SFC
 Commonly, a Vue Single File Component (SFC) includes a `script`, `template`, and `style` tag.
-The use of a `style` tag should be avoided, for two reasons:
+The use of a `style` tag should be avoided.
+All CSS should be part of the CSS library, which includes every file from `src/css`.

-1. Adding classes this way will generate a CSS file in the output.
-We don't want consumers of this Vue component library having to include a separate CSS file
-2. Since we're using Tailwind, it's not needed to write any CSS.
-By ruling out the possibility of using custom classes, even when they're `scoped`, it's clear where CSS styling comes from: Tailwind
+When necessary, Tailwind utilities can be used for one-off layout issues in the Vue components.
+But be aware that by not including these CSS properties in the CSS classes, any users that don't use Vue also need to add CSS for this, so do this sparingly.